aacl2023-srw/aacl2023-srw.github.io/cfp.md

 - We are also planning on having an invited speaker who will share his/her perspectives on NLP research.

 ## Important Dates
-- Pre-submission mentoring deadline: XXX YYY, 2022
+- Pre-submission mentoring deadline: Aug 12, 2022
-- Pre-submission feedback: XXX YYY, 2022
+- Pre-submission feedback: Sep 2, 2022
-- Paper submission deadline: XXX YYY, 2022
+- Paper submission deadline: Sep 9, 2022
-- Acceptance notifications: XXX YYY, 2022
+- Acceptance notifications: Oct 7, 2022
-- Camera-ready deadline: XXX YYY, 2022
+- Camera-ready deadline: Oct 21, 2022
-- Workshop date: XXX YYY, 2022
+- Workshop date: Nov 24, 2022

 __All deadlines are calculated at 11:59 pm (UTC-12 hours)__